 HESA 7500 - Legal Issues and Ethics for Higher Education and Student Affairs Administrators

 HESA 7150 - Assessment and Institutional Effectiveness in Higher Education (3 hours)

 HESA 7400 - Human Resources Management in Higher Education (3 hours)

 HESA 7600 - Financial Management in Higher Education (3 hours)

-- Employment role in an organization providing educational services
+- Employment – Employed in role within an organization providing educational services.

 Student affairs professionals work in a variety of different positions on college campuses and universities.
 Check out the careers you can step into with a degree in Higher Education and Student Affairs.